microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 Now that the entry point is set up, we can define the hosted service.
 In this example, we will use the `GenerationService` class (This class is user defined) as the hosted service.
 The `GenerationService` class will be responsible for calling the SBOM API and generating the SBOM.
 The following snippet shows how to set up the `GenerationService` class so that arguments are resolved through DI.

 In this approach, your class must implement the `IHostedService` interface and provide an implementation for the `StartAsync` and `StopAsync` methods.
-Now you can pass an instance of the `ISBOMGenerator` interface to the constructor of your class.
+Now you can pass an instance of the `ISbomGenerator` interface to the constructor of your class.
 This interface is provided by the SBOM API and can be resolved by the DI framework.
-The `ISBOMGenerator` interface provides the methods to generate the SBOM.
+The `ISbomGenerator` interface provides the methods to generate the SBOM.

 Descriptions of the arguments to the `GenerateSbomAsync` method can be found [here](#scan-based-sbom-generator-api) and [here](#self-provided-data-based-sbom-generator-api) and can be defined anywhere necessary as long as they are passed to the `GenerateSbomAsync` method.